-In recent FTAs with Canada (CETA), Singapore and Vietnam, the EU and its Member States have replaced the ISDS system with the new so-called ICS.
+In recent FTAs with Canada (CETA), Singapore and Vietnam, the EU and its Member States have replaced the ISDS system with the new so-called investment court system (ICS).

-Essentially, the ICS - largely inspired by the World Trade Organization (WTO) Dispute Settlement System - would create a semi-permanent, two-tier, court-like system, which significantly moves away from arbitration.
+Essentially, the ICS would create a semi-permanent, two-tiered, court-like system, which significantly moves away from arbitration.
 The ICS would consist of a first instance tribunal with 15 members and an appellate tribunal of six members.
 The most important change is that the claimant would not have any say in the selection of the members of the tribunal.
 Instead, the Contracting Parties, including the Respondent in the respective dispute, would appoint all members by common agreement for several years.